pilgr/Paper/README.md

 ### Apps using Paper
 - [AppDialer](https://play.google.com/store/apps/details?id=name.pilgr.appdialer) – Paper initially has been developed as internal lib to reduce start up time for AppDialer.
 Currently AppDialer has the best start up time in its class.
 And simple no-sql-pain data storage layer like a bonus.
+- [Busmap](https://play.google.com/store/apps/details?id=com.t7.busmap&hl=en) - This application provide all things you need for travelling by bus in Ho Chi Minh city, Vietnam.
+While the source code is not opened, it is found that the application use Paper internally to manange the bus stop data, route data, time data,... and more.

 ### License
     Copyright 2015 Aleksey Masny